openforis/sepal-doc/docs/source/setup/presentation.rst

    :align: center

 .. tip::
-   When working in SEPAL, do not click your browser’s back button.
-This will go back to the previous webpage.
+   When working in SEPAL, do not click your browser's back button.
+This will go back to the previous web-page.
 Use the buttons within SEPAL to navigate to previous pages.
 There may also be an arrow in the upper left or right-hand corner of the SEPAL interface to navigate to a previous window.

 Setup the local
 ---------------